 Natural disasters are frequent occurrences in the Philippines.
-Help is providing emergency aid to the victims of Typhoon Mangkhut and is rebuilding destroyed villages so that people have safe places to live.
-We also support people in preparing for possible future disasters.
+Help has provided emergency aid to the victims of Typhoon Mangkhut and rebuilt destroyed villages so that people have safe places to live.
+We also supported people in preparing for possible future disasters.

 "After the typhoon nothing was like it was before.
 Our school was seriously damaged.
 Teaching was no longer possible.
 Thanks to Help we now finally have a school again and it's even better than before."
 School pupils in the primary school in South District Ormoc

 Earthquakes, metre-high waves, torrential downpours and storms with winds of up to 236 miles per hour: each year, natural disasters leave behind a trail of devastation on the Philippines.
 Why?
 Because of its geographical location on the Pacific Ring of Fire, also known as the typhoon belt, the country is especially susceptible to natural dangers.
 Typhoons damage homes and buildings, schools, electricity and water supply networks, and they destroy fields and crops, depriving many people of their livelihoods.
 Coral reefs are also destroyed by the violence of nature, leaving fishermen’s nets empty.
 These fishermen lose their source of income and can no longer feed their families.

 Climate change has made the situation even worse: the frequency and the intensity of tropical storms in the Philippines are increasing, and they are striking the 7,000 islands with greater and greater ferocity – like Typhoon Mangkhut in September 2018.
 Over 3 million people were affected by the tropical cyclone and are dependent on emergency aid and reconstruction assistance.